-This Policy will be reviewed by the Board of Directors every two years.
-Nevertheless, the Actuarial and Risk Function Division, as the manager of this Policy, together with the Regulatory Compliance Division and the Sustainability Division and the other affected Divisions such as Investments, Risks and Capital, among others, will review its content on an annual basis, and if appropriate, will propose amendments to the Board of Directors for their approval.
+This Policy will be reviewed by the Board of Directors every year.
+Nevertheless, the Actuarial and Risk Function Division, as the division in charge of the Policy, together with the Regulatory Compliance Division and the Sustainability Division and other affected divisions such as Investments, Risk and Capital Management, Internal Control and Non-Financial Risk, among others, will review its content on an annual basis.